centrifugal/documentation/server/configuration.md

 }
 ```

-I.e structure with one project registered.
+I.e project structure with one project registered.
 As you can see it's possible to register many projects in Centrifugo but
 it's recommended to use one project for Centrifugo installation.
 Trust me this will make your life easier eventually.
 The only exception is add the second project which is clone of first for development - so you can use production Centrifugo
 instance in `bananas.com` development process.

-In next section we will talk about structure (projects and their namespaces) in detail.
+In next section we will talk about project structure (projects and their namespaces) in detail.
 But before jumping to it
 let's describe some the most important options you can configure when running Centrifugo:

 * `--address` – bind your Centrifugo to specific interface address (by default `localhost`)